JasonSEFIDEFI/PhD/README.md

 https://github.com/JasonSEFIDEFI
 ```

-This repository serves as the master archive for the research program and associated PhD by Published Work portfolio.
+This repository serves as the master archive for the research portfolio and associated PhD by Published Work materials.